 The Story: For two generations the Lohr family have been leaders in winegrowing on California’s Central Coast at J. Lohr Vineyards & Wines.
 Jerry Lohr planted the vines in Paso Robles in 1987 and quickly demonstrated an instinct for matching crop with soils and climate.
 Today, he and his three children — Steve, Cynthia and Lawrence — work closely with their father in every aspect of the family business from Monterey and Napa to Paso Robles.
 They have also assembled a winemaking team as knowledgeable and passionate about vineyard potential as themselves, and which has been with the winery for more than three decades.

-The wines: J. Lohr wines are crafted to be food-friendly, balanced and flavorful.
+The wines: J. Lohr wines are crafted to be food-friendly, balanced, and flavorful.
 The Estate line represents the best of each vintage and the ability to source from various estate properties allows for blending the best grapes for the most balanced wines.
-The Vineyard Series wines are limited release wines showcasing the highest caliber fruit from select vineyards and offer a true sense of place through the wine.
-The Cuvée Series are prized Bordeaux-style wines with the blends cultivated solely from J. Lohr’s Paso Robles vineyards.
+The Vineyard Series wines are limited-release wines showcasing the highest caliber fruit from select vineyards and offer a true sense of place through the wine.
+The Cuvée Series are prized Bordeaux-style wines with blends cultivated solely from J. Lohr’s Paso Robles vineyards.
 Each release reflects the vintage, site and heritage.

 Winetraveler Tip: Have a little fun at your tasting and see if you can guess which of the Cuvée wines is reflective of Bordeaux’s right and left banks and if it matches your usual preference!